 - You will complete assignments for the course, including reading, listserv discussion, and reflective and analytical writing.

 - You will receive a grade for your work in the course.
+Half of the credits will earn a letter grade and half will be pass-fail.

 The Application Process